 JCCC Alert (Text and Email) This is a free automated text messaging service sponsored by JCCC.
 It also delivers email messaging.
-All employees and students are automatically enrolled in TEXT and college email messages.
-Public Address (PA) System Emergency alerts may be sounded through an audible system located in the hallways of all main campus buildings advising of the situation and recommended response.
-Audio in various Buildings and floors can be isolated for certain incidents.
-Digital Signage (EAS - Emergency Alert System) An emergency alert message may appear on all monitors in the hallways across campuses advising of the emergency situation and how to respond.
+All employees and students are automatically enrolled in mobile phone text and college email messages.
+Public Address (PA) System Emergency alerts may be sounded through an audible system located in the hallways of all main campus buildings advising of the situation and protective measures to take.
+Audio in various buildings and floors can be isolated for certain location-specific incidents.
+Digital Signage (EAS - Emergency Alert System) An emergency alert message may display on all monitors in the hallways across campuses advising of the emergency situation and how to respond.

-College Phones An emergency alert message may be announced and/or displayed on College classroom and office phones.
+College Phones An emergency alert message may be announced and displayed on College classroom and office phones.
 JCCC Home Page (www.jccc.edu) An alert banner and link to emergency information may appear on the front page of JCCC's website.
 In a qualifying emergency, JCCC's main home page may also be replaced with an emergency page devoted to information about the incident.
 Media Outlets The College may use local media to inform the community of an emergency situation as needed.
 Social Media The College may use its official Facebook and Twitter sites to inform followers of an emergency situation.
-Alertus - Desktop Alert An emergency alert message may appear on all College network computers in labs, classrooms, and work areas advising of the emergency and recommended response.
+Alertus - Desktop Alert An emergency alert message may appear on all College network computers in labs, classrooms, and work areas advising of the emergency and protective measures to take.
 JCCC Guardian An alert message may be issued to all voluntary Guardian campus safety app users.
 College Main Phone Number Greeting 913-469-8500 When a decision to close the College is made, the College's main phone message is changed to reflect the closing.
 The main phone greeting can also be updated to reflect information about an incident.
-NOAA Weather Radios Devices that provide automatic alerts of weather watches/warnings issued by the National Weather Service that are strategically located around campus.
-Emergency 2-Way Radios As part of the Emergency Preparedness Program, primary Building Emergency Leaders (BELs) are equipped with 2-way handheld radios for mobile emergency communication Fire Alarm System Each building has an individual fire alarm that sounds along with flashing strobe lights to signal building evacuation is necessary.
-Bullhorns Manual loudspeaker devices for communicating emergency instructions to large groups are strategically placed.
-Call Trees Department call trees may be implemented for emergency notification off-campus and after hours.
+NOAA Weather Radios Devices that provide automatic alerts of weather watches/warnings issued by the National Weather Service that are strategically located throughout campus.
+Emergency 2-Way Radios As part of the Emergency Preparedness Program, primary Building Emergency Leaders (BELs) are equipped with 2-way handheld radios for mobile emergency communication.
+Fire Alarm System Each building has an individual fire alarm that sounds along with flashing strobe lights to signal building evacuation is necessary.
+An audible message can also be announced via the upgraded building fire alarm system with proper authority and access.
+Bullhorns Manual loudspeaker devices for communicating emergency instructions to large groups are strategically located throughout campus.
+Call Trees Department call trees may be implemented for emergency notification off-campus and after hours to communicate with employee teams regarding business continuity actions.

 The JCCC Emergency Notification System consists of multiple methods to inform the campus and community (see table above).
-The appropriate mode(s) of distribution will be determined by the incident timeline and populations affected.
+The appropriate mode(s) of distribution will be determined by the incident severity, timeline and populations affected.
 The JCCC Emergency Notification System will issue alerts to advise the campus community unless notification would otherwise compromise the effort to assist victims or contain the emergency.